Firefox Browser Branding

 Key Problems

-• Outdated Format: The brand guidelines existed only in a PDF—difficult to access, share, and prone to duplication of outdated versions.
+• Outdated Format: The brand guidelines existed only in a PDF—difficult to access and share, and prone to outdated versions.

-• Disorganized: The guideline layout lacked a grid system, with disorganized wide text boxes making it hard to navigate and apply.
+• Disorganized: The guideline layout lacked a grid system, and wide, disorganized text boxes made it hard to navigate and apply.

 • Unclear Rules: The guidelines were vague and open to interpretation, leading to inconsistent implementation.